 Dear Aspiring Martial Artist:

 I've been teaching martial arts for over 15 years.
-My goal is to help good natured people learn these skills so they can protect themselves and loved ones.
-I take pride in building up my students to be the best they can be – both as people and martial artists.
+My goal is to help good-natured people learn these skills so they can protect themselves and loved ones.
+I take pride in building-up my students to be the best they can be – both as martial artists and as people.

-To me, martial arts is about self-improvement and self-preservation.
-It's also really cool and fun, and feels good to develop these skills... to know each day you're becoming more capable, more prepared, and more resourceful as an individual.
+To me, martial arts is about self-control, self-improvement, and self-preservation.
+It's also really cool stuff and it feels good to develop these skills... to know each day you're becoming more capable, more prepared, and more resourceful as an individual.

 Also, over the years I've gotten into several situations where I had to defend myself (some far worse than others), and if it were not for my MMA skills, I would have gotten hurt pretty badly (maybe even resulting in permanent damage).

 It is for these reasons I really value and enjoy having my fighting skills and will continue to invest in them.